-In the 3rd quarter 2012, NYC DOT continued collecting bus data and refining the bus management plan for Lower Manhattan.
-DOT is developing the intercity bus stop locations plan in the Chinatown neighborhood.
-It is also creating and assessing alternative traffic operation strategies for improving traffic and pedestrian circulation at the base of the Manhattan Bridge at Canal Street and the Bowery.
-Furthermore, the city continues to study the shared streets concept.
+In the 4th quarter 2012, NYC DOT completed task orders related to bus data collection and the bus management plan for Lower Manhattan.
+NYC DOT also finalized the intercity bus stop locations plan in the Chinatown neighborhood.

+NYC DOT completed the alternatives analysis for traffic operation and pedestrian circulation strategies at the base of the Manhattan Bridge at Canal Street and the Bowery.
+The city also completed the shared streets concept study plan.
+All final reports for task orders have been issued.